-Washington catch areas 1, 2, 3 and 4 are open for the all salmon species fishery.
-The fishery is open seven days per week and will close the earliest of September 30 or attainment of the quota of 9,000 Chinook or 9,700 coho.
+Washington catch areas 1, 2, 3 and 4 will open for all salmon species fishery beginning July 1.
+The fishery will be open seven days per week and will close the earliest of September 30 or attainment of the quota of 13,000 Chinook or 30,400 marked coho.
 All salmon are legal except no chum retention north of Cape Alava beginning August 1.
 The minimum size limit for Chinook is 27 inches and the minimum size limit for coho is 16 inches.
 Gear is restricted to all legal troll gear with single point, single shank barbless hooks only.
 Vessels must land and deliver their fish within 24 hours of any closure of this fishery.

 Please be aware that landing and possession limits may be added or modified in-season.

-Mandatory Yelloweye Rockfish Conservation Area, Cape Flattery, and Columbia Control Zones are closed.
-Beginning August 8, Grays Harbor Control Zone is closed.
+Salmon Troll Yelloweye Rockfish Conservation Area, Cape Flattery, and Columbia Control Zones are closed.

-Vessels in possession of salmon north or south of the Queets River may not cross the Queets River line without first notifying WDFW by phone at (360) 249-1215 or by email at Danielle.Williams@dfw.wa.gov with boat name, area fished, total Chinook and halibut catch on board, and destination.
+Vessels in possession of salmon north or south of the Queets River may not cross the Queets River line without first notifying WDFW by phone at (360) 249-1215 or by email at Danielle.Williams@dfw.wa.gov with boat name, area fished, total Chinook, coho, and halibut catch on board, and destination.

 Vessels fishing, or in possession of salmon north of Leadbetter Point must land and deliver all species of fish in a Washington port and must possess a Washington troll and/or salmon delivery license.
-Vessels may not land fish east of the Sekiu River or east of the Megler-Astoria bridge.
-For delivery to Washington ports south of Leadbetter Point, vessels must notify WDFW at (360) 249-1215 or by email at Danielle.Williams@dfw.wa.gov prior to crossing the Leadbetter Point line with area fished, total Chinook and halibut catch aboard, and destination with approximate time of delivery.
+Vessels may not land fish east of the Sekiu River or east of Tongue Point, Oregon.
+For delivery to Washington ports south of Leadbetter Point, vessels must notify WDFW at (360) 249-1215 or by email at Danielle.Williams@dfw.wa.gov prior to crossing the Leadbetter Point line with area fished, total Chinook, coho, and halibut catch aboard, and destination with approximate time of delivery.
 During any single trip, only one side of the Leadbetter Point line may be fished.

 Vessels fishing or in possession of salmon while fishing south of Leadbetter Point must land and deliver their fish within the area and south of Leadbetter Point.